 The chip is designed to comply with all key DDR3L DRAM key features and all of the control and address inputs are synchronized with a pair of externally supplied differential clocks.
 Inputs are latched at the cross point of differential clocks (CK rising and CK# falling).
 All I/Os are synchronized with differential DQS pair in a source synchronous fashion.

-These devices operate with a single 1.35V -0.067V/ +0.1V power supply and are available in BGA packages.
+These devices operate with a single 1.35V -0.067V / +0.1V power supply.

 Table 1.
 Ordering Information